4teamwork/ftw.upgrade/README.rst

 By registering an ``IPostUpgrade`` adapter it is possible to run custom code after running upgrades.
-All adapters are executed after each time upgrades were run, not depending on which upgrades are run.
+All adapters are executed after each time upgrades were run, regardless of which upgrades are run.
 The name of the adapters should be the profile of the package, so that ``ftw.upgrade`` is able to execute the adapters in order of the GS dependencies.